roni-fultheim/CEI/README.md

 ### Required Parameters
 The following parameters must be provided, either directly via flags or within a configuration file:

-For using AWS to run on SRA:
+For using AWS to run on SRA (see [Nextflow for Fargate documentation](https://www.nextflow.io/docs/latest/aws.html#aws-fargate)):
 | Parameter  | Description |
 |------------|-------------|
 | `--ecr_region` | Description of parameter 1 |